EParisot/Web_Matrix/README.md

 R, G, B a (int) color,
 T a (int) seconds delay,
 S the starting position of a loop, N the number of iteration of the loop
-If you provide a test of more than 5 chars, it will automatically be scrolled.
+If you provide a text of more than 5 chars, it will automatically be scrolled.

 Provide your Wifi credentials in the script or use SmartConfig to connect to your network